WEHI-SODA-Hub/sp_celltype_train/README.md

 ## Credits

-The core functionality of the MIBI pipeline was developed by Kenta Yotoke (@yokotenka) under the supervision of Claire Marceaux
+The core functionality of the Spatial Proteomics pipeline was developed by Kenta Yotoke (@yokotenka) under the supervision of Claire Marceaux
 (@ClaireMarceaux).
 The pipeline was adapted to Nextflow by Edward Yang (@edoyango) and maintained by Michael Mckay (@mikemcka) and Michael Milton (@multimeric).

 ## Citation